bsmith89/make-bml/make-lesson.md

 Whatever it matches is then filled in to the prerequisites wherever there's a "`%`".

-This rule can be interpretted as:
+This rule can be interpreted as:

 > In order to build a file named `[something].dat` (the target)
 > find a file named `books/[that same something].txt` (the prerequisite)